ivangabriele/better-prop-types/README.md

 export const MyComponent = ({
-  anOptionalButNonNullStringProp = 'A default string', aRequiredButNullableNumberProp, aRequiredAndNonNullableBooleanProp,
+  anOptionalButNonNullStringProp = 'A default string', aRequiredAndNonNullableBooleanProp, aRequiredButNullableNumberProp,
 }) => (
   // ...
 )

 MyComponent.propTypes = {
-  anOptionalButNonNullStringProp: BetterPropTypes.string.isNotNull,
+  anOptionalButNonNullStringProp: BetterPropTypes.string.isOptionalButNotNull,
-  aRequiredButNullableNumberProp: BetterPropTypes.number.isNullable,
   aRequiredAndNonNullableBooleanProp: BetterPropTypes.bool.isRequired,
+  aRequiredButNullableNumberProp: BetterPropTypes.number.isRequiredButNullable,
 }
 ```

-You can also use them with all the functional validators: `objectOf(/* */).isNullable`, `shape(/* */).isNotNull`, etc.
+You can also use them with all the functional validators: `objectOf(/* */).isRequiredButNullable`, `shape(/* */).isOptionalButNotNull`, etc.

 ## Roadmap